EmperorCookie/wildstruck/README.md

 See comments in the config file to know which biomes have been created so far.

+### Configuration File Updates

+IMPORTANT: New versions of the download file will not be created for updates that do not require a version bump, therefore the latest version of these files will be found in the repository itself if there is a discrepancy.

 # Roadmap

 Roughly in order of priorities: